Peace Conference of 1861: Aftermath

 Since it did not pledge to limit the expansion of slavery in new territories, the compromise failed to satisfy most Republicans.
 In not committing to permit and protect slavery in the territories, the compromise failed to address the issue that had divided the Democratic Party into Northern and Southern factions in the 1860 presidential elections.
 The convention's work was completed with only a few days left in the final session of Congress.
 The proposal was rejected in the Senate in a 28–7 vote and never came to a vote in the House.
-The Corwin Amendment, Congress passed a less-encompassing constitutional amendment that the Committee of Thirty-Three finally submitted.
-Still, it protected slavery where it currently existed, which Lincoln and most members of both parties already believed was a state right protected by the existing US Constitution.
+The Committee of Thirty-Three finally submitted the Corwin Amendment, a less-encompassing constitutional amendment, which Congress passed.
+The proposed amendment protected slavery where it currently existed, which Lincoln and most members of both parties already believed was a state right protected by the existing US Constitution.
 A bill for New Mexico statehood was tabled by a vote of 115–71, with opposition from Southern Democrats and Republicans.

-With the adjournment of Congress and the inauguration of Lincoln as president, the only avenue for compromise involved informal negotiations between Unionist Southerners and representatives of the incoming Republican government: Congress was no longer a factor.
+With the adjournment of Congress and the inauguration of Lincoln as president, the only avenue for compromise involved informal negotiations between Unionist Southerners and representatives of the incoming Republican government, and Congress was no longer a factor.
 A final convention of only the slave states in the Union scheduled for June 1861 never occurred because of the events at Fort Sumter.
 Robert H. Hatton, a Unionist from Tennessee who would later change sides, summed up the feelings of many shortly before Congress adjourned: